riazul701/dev-notes/Server/HestiaCP-Server.md

 ## Database

-* NOTE: Restart Server after any modification.
+* [Optional] Note: Restart Server after any modification.

 * NOTE: HestiaCP installs MariaDB "root" user with no password and phpMyAdmin does not allow user to login without password.
   * To check enter command: `mysql -u root -p`
   * There are three solutions:
-    * (Best-Way) Login to Hestia Control Panel -> "DB" tab -> Add Database: This will create new "DB-User" and "Database"
+    * (BEST-WAY) Login to Hestia Control Panel -> "DB" tab -> Add Database: This will create new "DB-User" and "Database"
     * Create password for mariadb "root" user.
     * Create another user with password.